samprogers/node-ai-chat/README.md

 2. Admin interface for storing and updating prompts
 3. Ability to train custom models using the openai api for example having it ingest custom recipes
 4. Admin interface for uploading and storing custom models
-5. There's some concurrency issues with duplicate messages to be diagnosed
+5. There's some concurrency issues with duplicate messages to be diagnosed.
+Implementing some sort of session logic most likely to resolve
+6. Add different routes ie `/recipes`, `/customer-service` etc which will load different models and chat functionality